parmeet54/Senior-Project/README.md

 @derian frontend
-May2:created cards component that hold info about other users, homepage has been updated as well to display the cards
+May2:created cards component that hold info about other users, homepage has been updated as well to display the cards.
+Curently have not merged to master branch,all my work is under my branch